Hans Moller (painter)

-Hans Moller (b.
-Wuppertal, Germany 1905 - d.
-October 19, 2000 in Allentown, Pennsylvania) was a German-born American artist who worked mostly in an abstract format and is primarily considered to have been a colorist.
+Hans Moller (born March 5, 1905 – October 19, 2000) was a German-born American artist who worked mostly in an abstract format and is primarily considered to have been a colorist.

-Biography
+Early life

+Moller was born on March 5, 1905, in Wuppertal, Germany.

+Early life and education

-From 1919 until 1927, Moller was an instructor at the Kunstgewerbeschule Wuppertal-Barmen, an arts and crafts learning institution in the town in which he resided and also earned money as a bricklayer.
-Next he studied at the Academy of Fine Arts in Berlin.
+From 1919 until 1927, Moller was an instructor at the Kunstgewerbeschule Wuppertal-Barmen, an arts and crafts learning institution in the town in which he resided and worked as a bricklayer.
+He studied at the Academy of Fine Arts in Berlin.